Kensington Nanny Seal of Approval. This blue seal has the letter k in the center. Kensington is a local nanny agency in South Florida.

 DO NOT BE LATE

-This is the very first impression the family has about you.
+This nanny interview tip may seem obvious, but it’s so important!
+Again, this is the very first impression the family has about you.
 It always impacts your chance of getting the job.
+If you are late, the family will most likely not hire you.

 IT’S OKAY TO ASK QUESTIONS TOO

-(Please note: sometimes a family will change some job duties as they go through the hiring process.
-Its important that the agency be notified of any changes to the schedule or job duties in this case).
+For the last nanny interview tip, bring 2-3 questions to the interview.
+Please note: sometimes a family will change some job duties as they go through the hiring process.
+Its important that the agency be notified of any changes to the schedule or job duties in this case.

 Please call or text the agency after your interview.
 We want to know how it went!
 561-923-0856.